 5) Allows for 24/7 support

 Humans can only work so many hours throughout the day.
-On the other hand, automated customer service provides continuous support without breaks, lunches, vacations, or sick days.
+On the other hand, automated customer service provides 24/7 customer support without interruption.

 This type of always-on service extends beyond customer support.
 Your prospects need help, too.
 Intelligent chatbots can collect contact information from leads without filling out any forms.
 Then, that chatbot escalates the lead to a sales agent so they can call them the next day.

 6) Establishes a uniform tone and voice